Updated April 26, 2026

 Claude Code + Skills

-Claude Code is an AI coding agent that lives in your terminal (55k+ GitHub stars).
+Claude Code is an AI coding agent that lives in your terminal (one of the most starred AI coding tools on GitHub).
 Skills are reusable playbooks that teach Claude your team's exact workflows.
 Install community skills in one command.

 Pick Your Model